Democracy for America

-Democracy for America (DFA) is a progressive political action committee headquartered in Burlington, Vermont.
-Founded by former Democratic National Committee Chair Howard Dean in 2004, DFA leads public awareness campaigns on a variety of public policy issues, trains activists, and provides funding directly to candidates for office.
-The organization has more than a million members in the United States and internationally.
+Democracy for America (DFA) was a progressive political action committee headquartered in Burlington, Vermont.
+Founded by former Democratic National Committee Chair Howard Dean in 2004, DFA led public awareness campaigns on a variety of public policy issues, trains activists, and provided funding directly to candidates for office, until it ended operations in 2022.
+At its peak, the organization had dozens of local chapters and more than a million members in the United States and internationally.

 History

 Foundation and early history (2001–2004)

 Dean created the PAC Fund for a Healthy America in 2001 in Montpelier in advance of a planned campaign for president.
 In March 2004, following the conclusion of Dean's presidential campaign, the organization was renamed "Democracy for America."

-Following his unsuccessful run for the Democratic nomination in the 2004 presidential election, Dean used the organization to build on the grassroots momentum for Democratic candidates around the country.
+Following his unsuccessful run for the Democratic nomination in the 2004 presidential election, Dean used the organization to build on the grassroots momentum for Democratic candidates around the country and for his successful campaign to become chair of the Democratic National Committee.
 DFA used the Internet-based, grassroots organizing that Dean had created for his presidential campaign to help like-minded Democrats get elected.
 In 2004 the organization endorsed and supported Democrats (known as the Dean Dozen) on the federal, state, and county levels.

-2005–present
+2005–2022

 In 2005, Dean turned over control of the organization to his brother, Jim Dean, when he became DNC Chair.
 Since then, Democracy for America has helped elect over 600 progressives into office, including President Barack Obama, while building their membership to over a million like-minded progressives across all fifty states.
 In 2007, DFA became the first carbon-neutral political action committee in the United States.

 Arshad Hasan served as executive director from 2007 to 2013, after which Charles R. Chamberlain became executive director.
-Effective January 1, 2019, Chamberlain was named chair, while Yvette Simpson was named Chief Executive.
-In December 2022, Simpson announced she would step down from the organization.
+Effective January 1, 2019, Chamberlain was named chair, while Yvette Simpson was named chief executive.
+Fundraising efforts collapsed under Simpson.
+In December 2022, Simpson announced she would step down from the organization, which was no longer solvent and was dissolved.
+The associated 501(c)4, Democracy for America Advocacy Fund, also known as DFA Advocacy Fund, continued limited operations.

 DFA-List

-DFA focuses on endorsing candidates, at all levels of office, both local and national.
-DFA's endorsements are often orchestrated by members of local groups, and they provide resources, such as funds and addresses, to the endorsed campaign.
+DFA focused on endorsing candidates at all levels of office, both local and national.
+DFA's endorsements were often orchestrated by members of local groups, and they provided resources, such as funds and addresses, to the endorsed campaign.
 According to their records, the group endorsed over 578 candidates.
 Candidates wishing for an endorsement may apply on the organization's website.

 DFA initially endorsed Bernie Sanders in the 2016 presidential race after earning a record-breaking 87.9% of the vote in their online poll.

 The organization switched its endorsement in July 2016 "...to stand with Bernie Sanders by joining him in formally endorsing Hillary Clinton for President."
 Sanders has since formed his own group Our Revolution.

 Notable past DFA endorsements have included: